 It was actually the Gothic style Manchester Town Hall Extension, and currently closed to the public.
 We chatted briefly with the two security guards about where we were from, our interest in architecture, our travels, and what had drawn us to the building.
 They explained that while the main building was undergoing restoration work, this one was being used as offices.
 Then, one of them offered to unlock the marble “rates hall” and let us walk through with him!
 His partner quipped, “Sure, just let them roam free!”

 Our “guide” pointed out the huge poster of Emmeline Parkhurst, who led England’s suffragette movement.
-It is made up of passport pictures of women voters.
+It is made up of pictures exclusively of women.
 He also told us where in St Peter’s Square to find her statue, and encouraged us to go into the main library branch next door.

 In its soaring entry hall, the library features a “Shakespeare Window”.